scienclick/UdacityCapProject-DataScientist/README.md

 ## Usage example

-This cane be served as a backend for any webpage that tries to make draw parralels betwenn stock movement and news
+This can be served as a backend for any webpage that tries to make draw parallels between stock movement and news
 ## Disclaimer:

-This analysis should NOT be taken as financial advice .
-Needles to say that market complexities cannot be captured by general analysis.
+This analysis should NOT be taken as financial advice.
+Needless to say, that market complexities cannot be captured by general analysis.

 ## Requirements